chikinn/hanabi/README.md

 After you write your player class, add a couple lines to `hanabi_wrapper.py` so the framework can detect it.
 The sections you need to edit are marked `TODO:`.
 Also add your class to the `README`.

+## Installation if needed
+If you need to install dependencies to make the project run:

+    pip install -r requirements.txt

+It is however you do run this inside of a `virtualenv`, like below:

+    virtualenv venv
+    ./venv/bin/activate
+    pip install -r requirements.txt
+    ./hanabi_wrapper.py newest newest newest newest

+And then when you're done - you can exit the virtualenv:

+    deactivate